william-hu-codes/react-audubon/README.md

 );
 ```

 Now you can replace the hard-coded values for the `img`'s `src` and `alt` tags and the name of the bird that appears in the `h3` tag with the actual data.
 Remember when the map runs, it will iterate over the array.
-Each time it iterates,it passes a single bird object to the callback function.
+Each time it iterates, it passes a single bird object to the callback function.
 You can access the current bird object's properties by dotting into it (e.g., `bird.name` or `bird.genus`).

 Once you have all of the birds displaying move on to the next step!